José Apolinário Teixeira

 CV & Publications

-My latest publication is the Information Literacy and the Digitalisation of the Workplace book published by Facet and co-edited with Gunilla Widén.
+One of my latest publication is the Information Literacy and the Digitalisation of the Workplace book published by Facet and co-edited with Gunilla Widén.
 It is an edited volume (i.e., collection of chapters by different authors) and a reference for the topics of information literacy and digitalization. face book promo

 Click here to get it from Facet publisher website